-- Shared folders are only usable by workspace resources (Jupyter server and RStudio server resources), and their associated Dask clusters.
+- Shared folders are only usable by workspace resources (Jupyter server and R server resources), and their associated Dask clusters.
 The ability for jobs, deployments, and prefect cloud flows to use shared folders will be added in an upcoming release.

 - Shared folders are mounted in fixed paths across all resources.
 In a future release you’ll be able to specify exactly where the shared folder is stored.